Heaven of Tipsy Delight

 Serving recommendations

-Best served cool at 50–60 degrees and allowed to warm to room temperature.
-Perfectly poised and balanced, “Suirakuten” is a versatile dinner sake, making everything it accompanies taste better.
+Best served cool at 55 degrees and allowed to warm to room temperature.
+Perfectly poised and balanced, “Suirakuten” pairs best with simply prepared dishes that let the sake come to the fore.
+An ideal kaiseki companion.
 Refrigerate after purchase.

 You might also like…